alex1701c/VeracryptRunner/README.md

 This Krunner plugin allows you to easily mount/unmount configured Veracrypt volumes.
 Additionally it provides pass integration.

+*Info: This plugin has been rewritten and now uses the KRunner DBus API and has some more optimizations, please go to https://github.com/alex1701c/krunner-veracryptrunner/ for details*

 ### Required Dependencies
 Debian/Ubuntu:
 `sudo apt install cmake extra-cmake-modules build-essential libkf5runner-dev libkf5textwidgets-dev qtdeclarative5-dev gettext xdotool wmctrl`